sunknudsen/privacy-guides/how-to-create-encrypted-paper-backup/README.md

 ### Step 27 (optional): compute SHA512 hash of SD card and store in password manager (on macOS)

-Run `diskutil list` to find disk ID of micro SD card with “Raspberry Pi OS Lite” installed (`disk2` in the following example).
+Run `diskutil list` to find disk ID of microSD card with “Raspberry Pi OS Lite” installed (`disk2` in the following example).

 Replace `diskn` and `rdiskn` with disk ID of SD card (`disk2` and `rdisk2` in the following example).